revature-13Aug18-java/code-samples-David-Calkins/Project 02 - Hero Directory/README.md

 PullFromApi folder, as they were in a separate folder from the main project.
 These were used to populate our database with hero information as we had a limit to our number of uses of the API we used and no good way of searching the API for specific heroes.
+Instead we implemented searching and other functionality that would require many repeated requests on our own copy of the API information.

 We used the following technologies in our stack:
 * HTML